Graziadio Isaia Ascoli: Life and work

 Ascoli was born in an Italian-speaking Jewish family in the multiethnic town of Gorizia, then part of the Austrian Empire (now in Italy).
-Already as a boy, he learned some of the other languages traditionally spoken in the town, German, Friulian, Slovene and Venetian.
+Already as a boy, he learned some of the other languages traditionally spoken in the town: German, Friulian, Slovene, and Venetian.

 An autodidact, he published his first important work on the languages of the Orient, Studii orientali e linguistici, in 1854.
-In 1860, he was appointed professor of linguistics at the Accademia scientifico-letteraria in Milan and introduced the study of comparative philology, Romance studies, and Sanskrit.
+In 1860, he was appointed a professor of linguistics at the Academy of Science and Letters (Accademia scientifico-letteraria) in Milan and introduced the study of comparative philology, Romance studies, and Sanskrit.

-He made an important contribution to the study of the relationship between Indo-European and Semitic languages and was a pioneer in the fields of Romani language and Celtic languages.
+He made an important contribution to the study of the relationship between Indo-European and Semitic languages and was a pioneer in the study of Romani and Celtic languages.

 In Italy, he is above all known for his studies of Italian dialects, which he was first to classify systematically.
-On the Italian language question (questione della lingua), he did not accept a standard language, based upon the Florentine dialect as proposed by Alessandro Manzoni, but argued for a leveling of the dialects.
+On the Italian language question (questione della lingua), he did not accept a standard language based on the Florentine dialect as proposed by Alessandro Manzoni, but argued for a leveling of the dialects.
 In 1873 he founded the journal Archivio glottologico italiano, which became a source of original scholarship on the Italian language.

-He was the founder of the so-called substratum theory, which explains instances of formation and development of languages as a result of interference with previous languages spoken by the populations in question.
+He was the founder of the substratum theory, which explains instances of formation and development of languages as a result of interference with previous languages spoken by the populations in question.